seatable/seatable-admin-docs/docs/config/dtable-events-conf.md

 ```

-## Email notifications configuration
+## Email Notifications Configuration

-The configuration of email notifications is in the `[EMAIL SENDER]` section of the file `dtable-events.conf`
+The settings for email notifications are located in the `[EMAIL SENDER]` section of the file `dtable-events.conf`

 ```
 [EMAIL SENDER]